martinboller/gse/README.md

   - Use the defaults where possible.
   - Least access.
   - Prepared for adding secondaries.
+  - To standardize on NICs install bridge-utils and configure br0 as a bridge.

 <b>Note:</b> The primary server also serves as the Certificate Authority for itself and all secondaries.
 But you can create a Certificate SIgning Request and send that to your corporate PKI.